'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 Carla moved to the U.S. from her home country of Peru in 2001.
 Her sister used to play this song all the time back in Lima, and it has special meaning for her now, in this country.

 I love that song.
 It's my song.
 I am an immigrant, and even after being treated horribly because I look different and because I have an accent, I won't back down.
 I won't give up.
 I will never lower my head in front of anyone.
 Never.
 This song speaks to me and gives me the energy to fight and never give up.
-I don't care how many times people call me names and say "You don't even speak English," I won't back down.
+I don't care how many times people call me names and say, "You don't even speak English," I won't back down.
 I deserve a good life, and I sing this song from the depth of my heart.

 Jim Benes